mmetsuri/dyna-lens/README.md

 # DynaLens
 DynaLens is a command line tool for reading and basic analysis of CSV (comma separated) files.
-It can, for example, filter files based on certain column, calculate column averages or list unique values in a column.
+It can, for example, filter data based on certain column, calculate column averages or list unique values in a column.

 The aim at the moment is to test command line user interface for queries.
 DynLens is a prototype, with many basic features missing.

 ## Examples
-Below is an example data set, stored in test_data/bike_data.csv.
+Below is an example data set, stored in _test_data/bike_data.csv_.
 ```
 Departure,Departure station id,Departure station name,Duration(s)
 2020-06-30T23:59:20,34,Kansallismuseo,887